beetbox/mediafile/docs/index.rst

 - The multi-valued ``albumartists`` property now refers to additional file tags named ``ALBUM_ARTIST`` and ``ALBUM ARTISTS`` (the ``ALBUM ARTISTS`` is being used only for reading).
+- The ``ListMediaField`` class now doesn't concatenate multiple lists if found, properties using this class now overwrite each other when multiple are defined like other properties.

 v0.9.0
 ''''''